 If you don’t like this effect and would prefer your stitches to look slightly more upright, all leaning in the same direction and having the same appearance, you can work your fabric like this:

-- Work your row of foundation chain.
-Turn, work 2 ch as turning ch.
+- Work your row of foundation chain plus 2 turning chains.

 - Work 1 puff stitch into base of turning ch, ch1, sk1.